philipstubbs13/hackernews/README.md

     * <b>App.js</b>: The App.js file is where the React components are defined and rendered and where the routes are set up.
 This file also contains the axios request to grab Hacker News articles from the Hacker News site using the HackerNews API.
     * <b>App.css</b> and <b>index.css</b>: The external css stylesheets for the app.
 * <b>package.json</b>: Lists the project dependencies and their version numbers.
 It also contains various scripts to start the server, create a production build, and run tests.
 * <b>yarn.lock</b>: Dependency tree for the project.
-Lists all the client dependencies and their versions.
+Lists all the dependencies and their versions.
 * <b>.gitignore</b>: Anything listed inside this file (for example, node_modules) will not be tracked by GitHub or Heroku when code is committed.

 ### <a name="install-node"></a> 2.
 Install Node.js